Anastasia-Labs/opshin-audit/catalyst_docs/milestone2/milestone2_final_report.md

 # Manual Review Findings

-The document herein is provided as an interim update detailing the findings of our ongoing audit process on the OpShin repository.
+This section is provided as an interim update detailing the findings of our ongoing audit process on the OpShin repository.
 It is crucial to understand that this document does not constitute the final audit report.
 The contents are meant to offer a preliminary insight into our findings up to this point and are